Skip to content

 • Passwords cannot be exported or migrated

-• Risks/Issues: Passwords can some times be captured during sign-on but there is a risk that they will need to be reset
+• Risks/Issues: Passwords can sometimes be captured during sign-on, but there is a risk that they will need to be reset

 Then you should probably use the password reset flow of the reset option and plan to migrate users when they log in.